tauanmarinho/test-podium/README.md

 - For this approach, some concepts and open-source testing framework were used to complete.

+- Framework created:
+    - Validation the main buttons and fields on Login and Enterprise pages
+    - Total of methods test: 5
+        - E-mail or mobile field validation test: 4 variations
+        - Credential validation test: 2 variations
+        - Total of tests: 9
+    - Expected result: 100% pass - 0% fail

 - Stack tech used:

     - [Zelenium](https://github.com/zalando/zalenium): A flexible and scalable container based Selenium Grid.
 Where it's possible to make video recording, live preview and a great dashboard;